 Investors can buy various investments within an IRA, both a Traditional IRA and a Roth IRA.
 These are tax-advantaged retirement accounts.

 Beginning investors may be surprised to learn they can invest in real estate without having to have thousands of dollars.
-You can invest in an eREIT (electronic real estate investment trust) for just $500.
-And of course, there are more traditional forms of real estate investing like owning rental property.

 How to Choose an Investment